rizwan3d/PhpThoughts/README.md

 ## About PhpThoughts

-Laravel is a web application framework with expressive, elegant syntax.
+PhpThoughts is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable, creative experience to be truly fulfilling.
-Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as:
+PhpThoughts attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as:

 - Simple, fast routing engine.
 - Powerful dependency injection container.